Efficient Symbolic Execution of Software under Fault Attacks: Experiments

 \subsection{Results on Redundancy Pruning}

-To evaluate the effectiveness of our redundancy pruning technique, we compared the number of paths that were symbolically explored by the baseline and our optimized method.
-As shown in Columns 6 and 8 of Tables~\ref{tab:effectiveness} and \ref{tab:effectiveness-2}, the number of explored paths was often significantly smaller in our optimized method.
-For the program named \emph{trex02-2.c}, in particular, the baseline method explored 125,195 paths whereas our optimized method explored only 224 paths.
-Recall that, since our redundancy pruning technique is sound, the optimization does not affect our ability to detect violations.
+To evaluate the effectiveness of our redundancy pruning technique, we compared two aspects of the experimental results between our baseline and optimized methods: the number of explored paths and the execution time.
+To obtain more data, we increased the maximum fault budget from 1 to 4 for benchmarks in the categories \emph{VerifyPIN}, \emph{array-crafted}, and \emph{bitvector}.
+During this process, we stopped increasing the number of injected faults whenever timeouts occurred.
+The reason why we excluded \emph{bitvector (unbounded)} from this step is explained below.

+First, the optimized method already outperformed the baseline method in terms of execution time across nearly all cases in \emph{bitvector (unbounded)} when the fault budget was set to one.
+Therefore, increasing the number of faults would only yield limited additional insights.
+Second, the benchmarks in \emph{bitvector (unbounded)} are more complex, and using a higher fault budget would require additional computational resources and time, which may not be feasible.

-We also increased the fault budget from one to five to obtain more data.
-Since both the number of explored paths and the running time fall in a wide range, we present our comparisons in scatter plots, shown in Fig.~\ref{fig:efficiency}.
-Specifically, the number of explored paths is shown in Fig.~\ref{fig:efficiency}(a) where the baseline is on the $y$-axis and our optimized method is on the $x$-axis; the running time (in seconds) is shown in Fig.~\ref{fig:efficiency}(b) where the baseline is on the $y$-axis and the optimized version of our method is on the $x$-axis.
-Thus, in both sub-figures, the blue points above the red diagonal lines are winning cases for our optimized method.
+We present the number of explored paths and the running time in the scatter plots in Fig.~\ref{fig:efficiency}.
+Since the number of explored paths falls in a wide range, we present the results on a log scale.
+Here, the number of explored paths is shown in Fig.~\ref{fig:explored_paths}, where the baseline is on the $y$-axis and our optimized method is on the $x$-axis; the running time (in seconds) is shown in Fig.~\ref{fig:execution_time}, where the baseline is on the $y$-axis and our optimized method is on the $x$-axis.
+In both sub-figures, blue points above the red diagonal lines are winning cases for our optimized method.

-Results in Fig.~\ref{fig:efficiency}(a) show that our optimized method almost always explores fewer paths than the baseline.
+The results in Fig.~\ref{fig:explored_paths} show that our optimized method almost always explores fewer paths than the baseline.
 Furthermore, in many cases, it explores significantly fewer paths.
-Results in Fig.~\ref{fig:efficiency}(b) show that our optimized method almost always takes less time, although there are some exceptions, which show up as dots below the diagonal line.
-This is due to the additional overhead of WP-based pruning.
-Nevertheless, they typically occur when the running time is short; when the running time is long, our optimized method always wins.
+The results in Fig.~\ref{fig:execution_time} show that our optimized method almost always takes less time, although there are exceptions that show up as dots below the diagonal line.
+This is due to the overhead of WP-based pruning.
+Nevertheless, they typically occur when the running time is short; when the running time is long, our optimized method wins.

-Overall, the results in Fig.~\ref{fig:efficiency} show that, due to the significant reduction in the number of explored paths, our redundancy pruning technique is effective in reducing the overall computational cost of our method.